-If your domain's DNS records are not pointed to DreamHost and you wish to set up the domain before changing the DNS to minimize downtime, you can use a dreamhosters.com subdomain.
+If your domain's DNS records are not pointed to DreamHost, and you wish to set up the domain before changing the DNS to minimize downtime, you can use a dreamhosters.com subdomain.
 You can read about how to set that up in the following article:

 If you need to access your database while the DNS is not pointed to DreamHost, view the following article:

-Setting up a subdomain can take several hours, so a faster alternative for the technically inclined is to modify your hosts file to point to your DreamHost DNS records.
+Setting up a subdomain can take several hours, so a faster alternative for the technically inclined is to modify your host file to point to your DreamHost DNS records.
 The following article explains how to do this:

 - Good (Relative): /about-us.html

 - This works and keeps the user at the current URL.

 - This takes the user away from mirror.example.com.
 With this type of linking, it makes more sense to redirect rather than mirror.